amaiasagasti/UrbanPleasantnessEventfulness/README.md

 - *Freesound features* to the signal processing features generated with <a href="https://essentia.upf.edu/freesound_extractor.html">FreesoundExtractor()</a> from Essentia's library.
 - *CLAP features* to the sound representations generated with <a href="https://github.com/LAION-AI/CLAP">LAION-AI's CLAP</a> pre-trained model *630k-fusion-best.pt* .

-## Soundlights sensor
-Both <a href="#reference">reference</a> documents provided above are part of a research line with the purpose on finding which feature set and model delivers the best prediction accuracy

 ## Demo
-You can find two short demo videos with a simulation of real-time predictions of:
+You can find two short demo videos created with the provided simulation code (see <a href="#usage">ARAUS dataset</a> section) of the simulations of real-time predictions of:
 - Pleasantness and eventfulness in <a href="link-to-demo-1">Demo 1</a>.
 - Sound sources present, pleasantness and eventfulness in <a href="link-to-Demo-2">Demo 2</a>.

-These demos simulate a sensor that captures audio in real-time and uses models trained with the 24400 augmented soundscapes of ARAUS or ARAUS-extended datasets, and LAION-AI's CLAP embeddings as input features.
+These demos simulate a sensor that captures audio in real-time and uses models trained with the 25440 augmented soundscapes of ARAUS or ARAUS-extended datasets, and LAION-AI's CLAP embeddings as input features.

 <!-- GETTING STARTED -->
 ## Getting Started